biobakery/humann/doc/UserManual.md

 `` $ humann2_rename_table --input $TABLE --names $NAMES --output $TABLE2 ``

 *   $TABLE = gene/pathway table (tsv format)
-*   $NAMES = mapping of feature IDs to english names (tsv format)
+*   $NAMES = feature type to be renamed (run with "-h" to see included options)
 *   $TABLE2 = gene/pathway table with new names attached
-*   Note: A mapping of UniRef50 IDs to english names is provided with HUMAnN2
+*   Run with "-h" to see additional command line options

 #### 4. Renormalize table ####